ElFriedman/cloudfed/design/readme.md

 We are also interested in
 - service wait time (time from a request entering a queue to getting service)
-- service completion time (time from searvice begin and service end)
+- service completion time (time from service begin and service end)
 - simulation time (performance of the simulator)*